10.24.2024

 The rubberized mesh panel grips the body work/seat really well and gives you a space to dry any wet gear.
 I used it to hold my camp mat and inflatable pillow.
 I learned you better put what you need to in the mesh panel before loading the bag otherwise the grippy rubber will make it very difficult to load.

-1. Have each G-Hook be the opposite of it's partner.
+1. Have each G-Hook be the opposite direction of it's partner.
 That way it's less likely to slip loose.

 5. An external long pocket for a water/fuel bottle would be awesome, maybe as an accessory?